ben-toogood/docs/carriers/dpd-red.md

 ### Connecting DPD Red

-In order to connect your DPD Red account to HutchOS, we require the following information:
+In order to connect your DPD Red account to Pimento, we require the following information:

 - Username
 - Password